Savoia-Marchetti SM.79 Sparviero: Development

-In 1934, Italian aircraft manufacturer Savoia-Marchetti commenced work on what would become the SM.79.
+In 1934, Italian aircraft manufacturer Savoia-Marchetti started work on what would become the SM.79.
 The design team was headed by aeronautical engineer Alessandro Marchetti.
 It had originally been conceived as a fast monoplane transport aircraft, capable of accommodating up to eight passengers and of being used in air racing (such as the London-Melbourne race).
 The design, which was initially designated as the SM.79P (P stood for passenger), was once intended to be a civil derivative of the Savoia-Marchetti SM.81, a militarised transport/bomber aircraft that was itself based upon the Savoia-Marchetti S.73 airliner.

 The company quickly set about the construction of a single prototype of its design, being keen to participate in the high-profile London-Melbourne race if possible.
-According to aviation author Giorgio Apostolo, the SM.79 had adopted a three-engine configuration (two in mid-wing positions and the third mounted upon the nose) due to commercial safety concerns rather than for speed.
-Originally, there had been plans to adopt the 597 kW Isotta-Fraschini Asso XI Ri as the aircraft's powerplant; however, it was decided to revert to the less powerful 440 kW Piaggio Stella P.IX R.C.40, a derivative of the license-produced model of the British Bristol Jupiter, on which many of Piaggio's engines were based.
+The SM.79 had a three-engine configuration (two in mid-wing positions and the third mounted on the nose) due to commercial safety concerns rather than for speed.
+Originally, there were plans to adopt the 597 kW Isotta-Fraschini Asso XI Ri as the aircraft's powerplant; however, it was decided to revert to the less powerful 440 kW Piaggio Stella P.IX R.C.40, a derivative of the license-produced model of the British Bristol Jupiter, on which many of Piaggio's engines were based.

 On 28 September 1934, the prototype SM.79 conducted its maiden flight, piloted by Adriano Bacula.
-Despite the company's ambitions to participate, the prototype (registration I-MAGO) had been completed too late for it to be entered in the London-Melbourne race.
+Despite the company's ambitions, the prototype (registration I-MAGO) was completed too late for it to be entered in the London-Melbourne race.
 It featured very sleek contours and continuous panoramic windows, true to its original intended role as a passenger aircraft.
-Despite its delay, the prototype was able to quickly demonstrate its speed, conducting a flight from Milan to Rome in just one hour and 10 minutes, flying at an average speed of 410 km/h.
-On 20 July 1935, it was awarded its Certificate of Airworthiness.
+The prototype quickly demonstrated its speed, making a flight from Milan to Rome in just one hour and 10 minutes, flying at an average speed of 410 km/h.
+On 20 July 1935 it was given its Certificate of Airworthiness.
 Soon after, on 2 August 1935, the prototype established a new speed record by flying from Rome to Massaua, in Italian Eritrea, in 12 flying hours (with a refuelling stop at Cairo, Egypt).

-Various other world records were established during multiple test flights performed by the prototype.
-It was determined early on that it was the engines, rather than the airframe itself, that proved to be its limiting factor; accordingly, the prototype was re-engined multiple times.
-During 1935, the P.IX engines that had been originally installed were replaced by Alfa Romeo 125 RC.35s (this was a license-produced version of the Bristol Pegasus engine); during 1936, these were replaced by Alfa Romeo 126 RC.34s.
-The high performance demonstrated by the prototype attracted the attention of the Italian military, which approached Savoia-Marchetti with a request to investigate the prospects for producing a bomber-conversion of the type.
+Various other world records were established during multiple flights made by the prototype.
+It was determined early on that it was the engines, rather than the airframe itself, which were its limiting factor; accordingly, the prototype was re-engined multiple times.
+During 1935, the P.IX engines which had been originally installed were replaced by Alfa Romeo 125 RC.35s, a license-produced version of the Bristol Pegasus; during 1936 these were replaced by Alfa Romeo 126 RC.34s.
+The high performance demonstrated by the prototype attracted the attention of the Italian military, which approached Savoia-Marchetti with a request to investigate the prospects for producing a bomber version of the type.